apache/iceberg/format/puffin-spec.md

 Note that the length and CRC fields are stored using big-endian, but the Roaring bitmap format uses little-endian values.
-Big endian values were chosen for compatibility with existing deletion vectors.
+Big endian values were chosen for compatibility with existing deletion vectors in Delta tables.

 The blob's `properties` must: